 General Course Requirements:

-- Integrated Learning Session: Attendance Requirement - Students must attend a minimum number of these sessions. - Students must attend the integrated learning sessions conducted during the semester, this includes placement activities, HNESC simulations and post placement interview.
+- Integrated Learning Session: There is a compulsory attendance requirement in this course. - Students must attend the integrated learning sessions conducted during the semester, this includes placement activities, HNESC simulations and post placement interview.

 Course Assessment Requirements: